Last updated on May 21st, 2021 at 04:15 pm

 The Illinois Policy Institute is a 501(c)(3) public charity with an associated lobbying unit called the Illinois Policy Action, a 501(c)(4).
 The Institute also has an affiliated public-interest law firm named the Liberty Justice Center.
 According to Sourcewatch, the Illinois Policy Institute receives funding from several donors connected to Koch Industries and those who promote fossil fuels.

 In review, they typically use credible sources in their reporting, such as the Illinois General Assembly, Chicago Tribune, and Forbes.
 However, they are right biased through the political causes they support.
-For example, they are opposed to Obamacare and support to repeal it and through their position on public education.
+For example, they oppose Obamacare and support repealing it and through their position on public education.
 They also use emotional headlines such as “HUNDREDS ON MEDICAID WAITING LIST IN ILLINOIS DIE WHILE WAITING FOR CARE.”
 In general, they promote a libertarian perspective.

-Overall, we rate Illinois Policy Institute as right biased due to story selection and political affiliation and high for factual reporting based on proper sourcing.
-(M. Huitsing 9/27/2017) Updated (7/25/2018)
+Overall, we rate Illinois Policy Institute as right biased due to story selection and political affiliation and mostly factual for reporting based on one failed fact check.
+(M. Huitsing 9/27/2017) Updated (5/21/2021)